Jesus said to them, “Take off the grave clothes and let him go.”

 Jesus still defies death.
 You may think the story is over but God doesn’t.

-He will call life from where death prevails and unbind the grave clothes the cling.
+He will call life from death and unbind the grave clothes that cling.

 He will call your name, remind you who you are and whose you are.

 He will resurrect relationships, restore callings, redefine life as you know it and move you into the light.